 "We engaged Marty to help us with some team cohesiveness issues involving our executive leaders.
 Marty's services really helped us define the underlying issues and develop approaches to resolve them.
 He also provided strategies to help us continue to build cohesiveness.
 Through our time with Marty, we made tremendous strides which has greatly benefited the organization.
 Marty has tremendous insight as far as what impacts people's behaviors, and a wealth of strategies to help address any difficulties.
 We would use Marty again for these type of sensitive issues, and I highly recommend Marty to help your organization."

-Mike Norman, Chief Business Officer, Kentucky Science Center
+Mike Norman, Chief Business Officer, Kentucky Science Center, client

 An element often missing from business education, training and actual leadership: Awareness of the psychological underpinnings of our personal and business lives and decision-making.

-Dynamics at play with individuals are mirrored in organizations: leadership or politics, cooperation or toxicity, clarity or nonsense, ego or service, function or dysfunction, etc. No surprise to anyone working in groups...
+Dynamics at play with individuals are mirrored in organizations: leadership or politics, cooperation or toxicity, clarity or nonsense, ego or service, function or dysfunction, etc. This is no surprise to anyone working in groups...
 Yet, such critical factors often are pushed aside as "soft" not "real business" issues.
 Some leaders, businesses and institutions have squandered their success or failed their mission by ignoring such consequential matters.

 We need to be alert to the short and long term implications of such dynamics.
 In taking a holistic approach (evaluating the whole situation; identifying the root cause), we can tackle difficult challenges that may not be raised by compartmentalized or formulaic approaches.